 During the SD, nodes compete for medium access using slotted CSMA/CA in the Contention Access Period (CAP).
-A node computes its backoff delay based on a random number of backoff periods, and performs two clear channel assessments (CCAs) before accessing the medium.
-The IEEE 802.15.4 protocol also offers the possibility of defining a Contention-Free Period (CFP) within the superframe (Fig. 8).
-The CFP, being optional, is activated upon request from a node to the PAN coordinator for allocating guaranteed time slots (GTS) depending on the node's requirements.
+For time-sensitive applications, IEEE 802.15.4 enables the definition of a Contention-Free Period (CFP) within the SD, by the allocation of Guaranteed Time Slots (GTS).

-Fig. 8.
+Fig. 7.
 Superframe structure

-It can be easily observed in Fig. 8 that low duty-cycles can be configured by setting small values of the superframe order (SO) as compared to beacon order (BO), resulting in longer sleep (inactive) periods.
+It can be easily observed in Fig. 7 that low duty-cycles can be configured by setting small values of the superframe order (SO) as compared to the beacon order (BO), resulting in longer sleep (inactive) periods.

 ZigBee defines network and application layer services on top of the IEEE 802.15.4 protocol.
-The cluster-tree topology, in which all nodes are organized in a parent-child relationship, requires the beacon-enabled mode.
+The cluster-tree topology, in which all nodes are organized in a parentchild relationship, imposes the beacon-enabled mode.
 A simple and deterministic tree routing mechanism is used.
 A ZigBee network is composed of three device types: (i) the ZigBee Coordinator (ZC), which identifies the network and provides synchronization services through the transmission of beacon frames containing the identification of the PAN and other relevant information; (iii) the ZigBee Router (ZR), which has the same functionalities as the ZC with the exception that it does not create its own PAN - a ZR must be associated to the ZC or to another ZR, providing local synchronization to its cluster (child) nodes via beacon frame transmissions; and (iii) the ZigBee End-Device (ZED), which does not have any coordination functionalities and is associated to the ZC or to a ZR.